 The Audit Committee has primary responsibility for overseeing risks related to cybersecurity, although the full Board retains ultimate oversight over these risks.
 Cybersecurity is a standing agenda item of the Audit Committee's regular quarterly meetings, where the Audit Committee reviews and discusses cybersecurity risks along with the Company's cybersecurity programs and strategy with management.
 The Audit Committee receives reports and presentations from our Chief Information Officer ("CIO") and our General Counsel at its quarterly meetings on a range of topics, including our cybersecurity program and processes, our information systems, risk identification and mitigation strategies, the evolving cybersecurity threat landscape, regulatory developments, board education, and notable incidents or threats affecting the Company.
 From time to time between quarterly meetings, our CIO and General Counsel or other members of management may hold additional cybersecurity-related discussions with the Audit Committee.
-The Audit Committee regularly reports on its cybersecurity program oversight to the Board.
-In addition, our Internal Audit team performs audits on various aspects of cybersecurity and reports the results of these audits in its quarterly reports to the Audit Committee.
+The Audit Committee regularly reports on its cybersecurity and reports the results of these audits in its quarterly reports to the Audit Committee.
 For more information on our cybersecurity risk management, strategy and governance, see "Item 1C.
 Cybersecurity" of our Annual Report on Form 10-K for the fiscal year ended February 3, 2024.